Choosing between a Local or Global Health Insurance Plan as an Expat

 However, if you are moving overseas there are five reasons why we recommend expats to purchase global health insurance plan:

-As an expatriate living abroad, opting into a local health plan may limit your portability and your access to medical care in cases of relocation.
-If there is a possibility of you moving to a new destination, or if you are not consistently in one primary country, you will want to have access to a health care plan that provides you with the portability that you require.
-Another benefit of obtaining a global health insurance plan is that it may also include coverage for business travel and travelling for pleasure.
+As an expatriate living abroad, opting into a local health plan may limit your portability.
+It also restricts access to medical care in cases of relocation.
+Are you moving to a new destination?
+Are you not consistently in one primary country?
+Then, you will want to have access to a health care plan that matches your requirements.
+A global health insurance plan may also include coverage for business travel and traveling for pleasure.
 Global health insurance plans are especially important for expat employers that employ mobile employees globally.

 Local health plans may be deficient

 Many expatriates find that local health care plans are not sufficient for their standards.
-One benefit that has proven to be important for expats is the ability to get medical care with a large network of hospitals and clinics.
+One proven benefit for expats is the ability to get medical care with a large network of hospitals and clinics.
 Many local plans will have a small network, in which you have to receive your care.
-Global health care plans tend to have a much larger network, as well as the ability to access medical care from outside network hospitals with approval from the insurer.
+Global health care plans tend to have a much larger network.
+You have the ability to access medical care from outside network hospitals with approval from the insurer.

 Local health facilities may be substandard and not up to western standards

 The quality of medical care and facility capabilities vary greatly from one country to another.
 In some countries, the standards of medical facilities may be much lower than those in Western countries.
 If you are an expat located in a second or third world country, the medical standards may not be up to standards in which you are accustomed to.
 Medical care that is not up to your usual standards may be passable for check-ups and basic care.
 However, it will not be adequate for any procedures that require a specialist or any form of intensive care.